 Stage 3 reading - Literal comprehension skills

-Students use a range of texts to locate and interpret directly stated information, including multimodal and digital texts and use skimming and scanning strategies to identify key words.
+Students will use a range of texts to locate and interpret directly stated information, including multimodal and digital texts and use skimming and scanning strategies to identify key words.

 - EN3-3A: uses an integrated range of skills, strategies and knowledge to read, view and comprehend a wide range of texts in different media and technologies

 - EN3-5B: discusses how language is used to achieve a widening range of purposes for a widening range of audiences and contexts.